 Although stools (faeces or poo) can vary, you should pay attention to what your stools look like.
 Learn more about what changes you should look out for.

 Crohn’s disease is an inflammatory bowel disease that causes painful swelling and redness inside the digestive tract.
-Learn about the symptoms, causes and treatment of Crohn’s.

 What causes appendicitis?